- Parents Home

 - others, depending on the child's specific needs

-Developing an IEP
+How Is an IEP Developed?

 Attorneys and paid advocates familiar with the IEP process will provide representation if you need it.
 You also may invite anyone who knows or works with your child whose input you feel would be helpful to join the IEP team.
 Federally supported programs in each state support parent-to-parent information and training activities for parents of children with special needs.
 The Parent Training and Information Projects conduct workshops, publish newsletters, and answer questions by phone or by mail about parent-to-parent activities.